How to Make Instant Pot Dinner Rolls

 • Flour- All purpose flour or bread flour is best.

 • Yeast- Active dry yeast.
-One packet is enough or 2 ¼ teaspoons.
+You can easily find sleaves of active dry yeast in the grocery store.
+We'll need one packet or 2 ¼ teaspoons.

 • Salt- This makes it so the yeast does not overexpand the bread.